namanvats/weather_scrapper_citywise/README.md

 2. An advanced visualization system that transforms raw data into meaningful graphical insights
 3. A performant FastAPI application that provides programmatic access to both the data and visualizations

-Graphs and Weather Data is hosted here using (FASTAPI) :
+Graphs and Weather Data is hosted here using (FastAPI) : https://weather-city-app-b7e9bff0dd3c.herokuapp.com/

 ## Setup Guide

 ### Requirements

 Before beginning the installation process, ensure your environment meets these prerequisites:
-- Python 3.8 or newer
+- Python 3.10 or newer
 - Package management through `pip`

 ### Installation Process